William F. Colcock

 He served as member of the State house of representatives 1830–1847.

 Colcock was elected as a Democrat to the Thirty-first and Thirty-second Congresses (March 4, 1849 – March 3, 1853).

 He was a Regent of the Smithsonian Institution 1850–1853.

 He served as collector of the port of Charleston 1853–1865, serving first under the United States Government and subsequently under the Confederate States Government.

 He served as delegate to the Democratic National Convention at Charleston in 1860.

 He resumed the practice of law.

 He died in McPhersonville, Hampton County, South Carolina, on June 13, 1889.
 He was interred in Stoney Creek Cemetery, South Carolina.

+1860 census shows he owned 181 slaves in St. Luke’s Parish.